 Drowsiness/reduced alertness: People with uncontrolled epilepsy should not drive or operate potentially dangerous machinery.
 The most common side effects with vigabatrin are drowsiness and fatigue.
 People taking the medication are advised to avoid activities requiring mental alertness or physical coordination until they determine that vigabatrin does not affect them adversely.

 Eye problems: A number of different types of eye problems have been reported for people taking vigabatrin.
 Vigabatrin can result in a loss of peripheral vision, which can be permanent.
 Problems have occurred starting at less than 1 month to over 6 years after the start of treatment.
 People who experience these problems usually report that they start within the first year of treatment.
 People taking vigabatrin should have an eye examination when they first start taking this medication and continue to have them every 3 months.

 If you are taking this medication, report any changes in your eyesight such as narrowing of the field of vision or loss of visual sharpness to your doctors and promptly report new visual problems.
-If you do experience eye problems, your doctor may decide to have you stop taking vigabatrin, unless the benefit of controlling seizures through continued treatment outweighs the risk of visual impairment.
+If you do experience eye problems, your doctor may decide to have you stop taking vigabatrin, unless the benefit of controlling seizures outweighs the risk of visual impairment.

 Increased seizures: As with other antiepileptic medications, some patients experience an increase in the number of seizures or new seizure types.
 If you experience this effect, contact your doctor as soon as possible.